Sign-up for our newsletter for exclusive charter information, offers, sailing tips and much more!

 Mediterranean: to charter a yacht in the Mediterranean there must be at least one certified skipper and one experienced first mate on a charter yacht.
 As a yacht skipper, you are required to have a sailing license or a certificate from a recognized sailing school such as:

-The level of qualification required is a keelboat, day/coastal skipper or bareboat certification and you need to bring your original certificates with you.
+The level of qualification required is a keelboat bareboat certification such as RYA day skipper, CYA Intermediate, ASA104 and you need to bring your original certificates with you.
 In addition to the above requirements you are required to have a VHF operator's license to charter a yacht in Croatia.
-Sailing resumes and powerboat operators card are not sufficient to rent a sailing yacht.
+Sailing resumes and powerboat operators card are not sufficient to rent a sailing yacht in the Med.

-In addition to these certificates you can obtain the International Certificate of Competence (ICC) which is becoming a more recognized standard with European governments and charter companies.
+The more recognised and preferred certificate is the International Certificate of Competence (ICC) which is becoming the worldwide recognized standard with European governments and charter companies.
 You will need to have one of the above certificates or pass a practical exam and make an application to be issued an ICC certificate.
 The sailing schools listed above are able to provide the practical exam and the application for ICC.
 You can find out more about the ICC on the RYA's section of the ICC - International Certificate of Competence

 Caribbean and the Pacific: currently you are not required to present any formal sailng certification to charter a yacht in the Caribbean or the Pacific.
 It is normal that you are required to complete a sailing resume only.
 Should it be felt that your experience is not sufficient then you may be asked to have a skipper onboard with you for the first day of your charter.